tingszu/BUSSeg/README.md

-# A Conjoining Long-range Dependency Modeling  for Breast Ultrasound Segmentation
+# Cross-image Dependency Modelling for Breast Ultrasound Segmentation

-This is the official repo for the paper "A Conjoining Long-range Dependency Modeling  for Breast Ultrasound Segmentation".
+This is the official repo for the paper "Cross-image Dependency Modelling for Breast Ultrasound Segmentation".
 We have released the codes of core modules and more content will be added later.
 This paper is under review (submitted to TMI).

 ## 1. Datasets